-Any individual on campus who has informed that a housing student may be a missing person must notify College Police as soon as possible.
-College police will immediately investigate the report and notify local law enforcement when the student has been missing for 24 hours unless circumstances warrant a faster implementation (e.g. witnessed abduction).
+Any individual on campus who has information that a housing student may be a missing person must notify College Police as soon as possible.
+College Police will immediately investigate the report and notify local law enforcement when the student has been missing for 24 hours unless circumstances warrant immediate action. (e.g. witnessed abduction).